What if you had a robot? What if your robot could deliver promotions to your customers and prospects whenever you want?

 Running a sale?
 Hosting an event?
 Speaking at a conference?

-Get the word out even farther.
+Get the word out even further.

 (Okay, I know this looks like a giant Pac-Man eating a bunch of people.
 Let’s just pretend that the Pac-Man is you.
 And that those people symbolically represent a bullhorn that’s echoing your newsworthy email.)